 Workaround for the error

-Enable NX in BIOS Security settings: Your CPU might support NX but it might not had been enabled in BIOS settings.
+Enable NX in BIOS Security settings: Your CPU might support NX, but it might not had been enabled in the BIOS settings.
 You need to look for “No execute bit” or equivalent XD (“Execute Disable bit”) in security settings and enable the same, save the changes and restart your PC.

-After that if you run Windows 8 RP installation by booting from DVD/USB drive RP will be successfully installed.
-If you get a code 5D blue screen error that means then your CPU doesn’t supports NX capabilities.
+After making the above changes, when you run Windows 8 RP installation by booting from a DVD/USB drive, RP will be successfully installed.
+If you get a code 5D blue screen error, that means, then your CPU doesn’t support NX capabilities.

 P.S : I’ve not experienced this error, I produced the above screenshot by disabling “ Execute Disable bit” in BIOS Security settings and ran Windows 8 RP setup after that.
 I’ve done that to capture the screenshot, don’t play with the BIOS settings.